ChainSafe/rust-f3/README.md

 * runs the consensus instance + libp2p exchange
 * runs the certificate exchange client/server via libp2p
 * manifest provider - f3 config updates via libp2p

+### FAQ
+1. What is a finality certificate?
+   * A certificate that proves that a given chain prefix is final.
+It must be signed by a super-majority of a power table.